NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 *Exploring data by applying multiple filters*

-Facets are one of the most useful features of OpenRefine and can help both to get an overview of the data in a project as well as helping you bring more consistency to the data.
+Facets are one of the most useful features of OpenRefine and can help you get an overview of the data in a project as well as bring more consistency to it.
 OpenRefine supports faceted browsing as a mechanism for

 * seeing a big picture of your data, and
 * filtering down to just the subset of rows that you want to change in bulk.